mmaiensc/RiboSeq/README.md

 ## SUPPORTING SCRIPTS

+The following scripts are called internally by the pipeline scripts noted above.
+They are expected to be in the same execution directory as the main pipeline script.

-The following scripts have been provided by collaborators, adapted from this reference:
+These have been provided by collaborators, adapted from this reference:

 Oh, E., Becker, A.H., Sandikci, A., Huber, D., Chaba, R., Gloge, F., Nichols, R.J., Typas, A., Gross, C.A., Kramer, G., et al. (2011).
 Selective ribosome profiling reveals the cotranslational chaperone action of trigger factor in vivo.
 Cell 147, 1295-1308.

-Some have been minimally edited, but otherwise used as-is in the above pipelies.
-The pipelines above expect them to be in the same execution directoy as the pipeline.
+Some have been minimally edited, but otherwise used as-is in the above pipelines (i.e. I didn't write or design them).

 ```
 assignCount3prime_flexible.py